biocatiit/website/content/pages/users_shipping.rst

 Please plan the arrival of your samples/materials needed for your experiment at BioCAT carefully.
-You should send your samples such that they arrive a day or two before the start day of your experiment - **on a business week day!**
+You should send your samples such that they arrive a day or two before the start day of your experiment - **on a business week day, and preferably not a Friday!**
 It is not possible to receive packages at BioCAT on a weekend or holiday, so samples may sit at room temperature for several days if they arrive on a weekend or holiday.